The kindness of exalted Night is wonderful, and no one

 She herself exists totally free in spirit, forever.

-But she must grant us oblivion and holy drunkenness,
+She must grant us oblivion and holy drunkenness,

 That in the hesitating interval, in the darkness,